patofw/medical-nlp/README.md

 **NOTE**: Using a Bash terminal is recommended for the set up.

 It is assumed Python and Conda have been installed.

-SciSpacy requires python==3.11
+Also worth noting that SciSpacy requires python==3.11 to work in MacOS M1, M2 and M3 machines.

 Make sure you have the latest version of pip install: `python -m pip install --upgrade pip`

 I highly recommend building a new virtual environment.
-You can use conda for example. medical-nlp requires Python >= 3.12
+You can use conda for example:

 `conda create -n <ENVNAME> python==3.11`

-activate your virtual environment if you created it.
+activate your virtual environment after you created it.

 `conda activate <ENVNAME>`

 Build the module.
 This will allow to import methods and classes from the package seamlessly.

 **NOTE**: Scispacy can give errors when installing in MacOS M1, M2 or M3 machines.
 In that case, first execute:
-`conda install nmslib`
+`conda install nmslib`.
+In other operating systems this might not be required.

+### Build the module

 run
 `pip install --upgrade build`